4 Innovative Strategies For High Volume Hiring

 - Keep it short: If possible, reduce candidate friction by creating a 1-click application process.
 If that doesn’t work for you, keep your qualification questions to a minimum (e.g., five and less), enable social profile apply, and pre-populate text boxes as much as possible.

 - What’s in it for them: Write your job posting from the applicant’s perspective, as opposed to creating a wishlist of your ideal candidate.
 What are the benefits of working at your company?
 How should they expect to be compensated based on their performance?
 What are the core tasks candidates will need to be able to do to be successful in this role?

 Strategy #2: Speed up your sourcing with talent rediscovery

 Talent rediscovery is the practice of mining your existing resume database to find previous candidates for open reqs.

 A CareerBuilder survey found that one of the biggest complaints employers have about their recruiters is the failure to look at candidates in their own database.
 This complaint is a bit unfair when you consider that a typical ATS just wasn’t designed to have this type of internal search functionality.

 Although your ATS may allow you to use keywords and Boolean strings to search through existing resumes, the results are usually limited and error-prone.
 This makes it difficult or even impossible to match previous applicants to an open req, unless you’re using a dedicated talent rediscovery tool.

-This type of technology works by you entering a job description of a current req and the talent rediscovery algorithm will automatically screen every resume in your ATS to find the most qualified matches.
+How does this technology work?
+Upon entering a job description of a current req, the talent rediscovery algorithm will automatically screen every resume in your ATS to find the most qualified matches.